 JJ Ruse (he/him) is a 2025 graduate of the University of Florida who will soon be starting graduate studies in planetary geology at the University of Georgia.

-All of these people contributed to the creation of the GeoSPACE program.
-Many of them continue to rotate in and out as part of the teaching team each year.
+All of these people have been involved with the GeoSPACE program and many continue to rotate in and out as part of the teaching team each year.
+We also have a number of guest professionals not listed that join us for a field day through out the course.

 Trevor Collins (He/him) is Senior Research Fellow in Technology-Enhanced Learning at The Open University (UK).